transcom/mymove-docs/docs/dev/contributing/backend/service-objects.md

 Our "service objects," as we call them (this is MilMove-specific terminology), are the structs/functions within this package that implement our business logic.
 We organize them by data type, or **model**.
 For example, all service objects that implement the business logic for shipments will be grouped together in the same sub-package.

 This design pattern was decided in our [Service Object Layer ADR](https://github.com/transcom/mymove/blob/master/docs/adr/0033-service-object-layer.md).
 Service objects allow for better unit testing, re-usability, and organization of code in the MilMove project.
-We have also developed clear patterns for creating and using this code.
+We have also developed clear patterns for [creating] and [using] this structure.

 ### When a Service Object Makes Sense